IsakLindberger/IsakLindberger/README.md

 ### 👨‍💻 About Me
 I'm an AI and Machine Learning Engineer with a strong passion for solving complex problems using AI.
 With experience in data engineering, deep learning, and AI-driven automation, I love building smart and scalable solutions.
 I combine technical expertise with creative problem-solving to push the boundaries of what's possible.

-I have a background in AI and Machine Learning from IT-Högskolan, and professional experience working on AI-driven projects in various domains.
+I have a background in AI and Machine Learning, and professional experience working on AI-driven projects in various domains.
 My international experience has made me adaptable and eager to take on new challenges!

 ---